The geometric deformation of curved $L_\infty$ algebras and Lie algebroids: Curved structures from vector bundles and geometric deformation

-Fedosov's method was initially devised to determine the ``elements" of Weyl bundles, establishing a differential using the Poisson bracket and employing the homotopy contraction $\delta^{-1}$.
-However, when dealing with non-symplectic scenarios, the task shifts to solving for derivation operators $\{d^\rho_{n}\}_{n=1}^\infty$ and $\{d^\mu_{n}\}_{n=2}^\infty$.
-It is important to note that the contraction $\delta^{-1}$ does not automatically induce a natural contraction on the space of operators.
-While a precise homotopy contraction exists for the de Rham complex of formal (poly-)vector fields \cite{Dolgushev}, extending this method directly to the deformed components $\{d^\rho_{n}\}_{n=1}^\infty$ and $\{d^\mu_{n}\}_{n=2}^\infty$ encounters challenges due to the degree differences involved.
+In this subsection Equation (\ref{eqnsol}) is solved recursively using a version of Fedosov's method.
+Fedosov's method was initially devised to locate a specific ``Hamiltonian" in Weyl bundle, which corresponds to a differential in symplectic case.
+When dealing with non-symplectic scenarios such as in our context, the task shifts to solving for derivation operators $\{d^\rho_{n}\}_{n=1}^\infty$ and $\{d^\mu_{n}\}_{n=2}^\infty$ directly.
+While the original method successfully employs the homotopy contraction $\delta^{-1}$ on the Weyl bundle, it is important to note that the contraction $\delta^{-1}$ does not automatically induce a natural contraction on the space of operators on $C^*(\mathfrak h\oplus \mathfrak v)$.
+Although a precise homotopy contraction is known to exist for the de Rham complex of formal (poly-)vector fields \cite{Dolgushev}, direct extensions of this method to the deformed components $\{d^\rho_{n}\}_{n=1}^\infty$ and $\{d^\mu_{n}\}_{n=2}^\infty$ encounter additional challenges involving some degree-related issues.